Credibility and Influence: The Competitive Advantage for Change Managers in the Age of AI

 Change is no longer episodic, it is now pervasive and part of business as usual.

-That context has shifted, today, taking part in change is expected.
+Fifteen years ago, being invited to work on a project could feel like recognition.
 Change is no longer something separate from business as usual, it is business as usual.

-AI is a strong example of complex change, there is no single standard end state.
+The nature of change has also become more complex.
 Organisations need to work together to understand what good looks like, how AI should be used, and what it means for people, processes and performance.

 Why Credibility Matters Now